 I am the Program Director for the Internet Society Foundation, providing strategic direction for the Foundation’s various funding areas.
 Previous to that role, I was the Program Officer for the Foundation’s Research, RARE and BOLT programs.

-Shayna Robinson is the Programme Officer for the Internet Society Foundation’s Research and Innovation Programmes as well as the Emergency Response Grant Programme.
-She began working with the Foundation in April of 2020.
-Prior to joining the Foundation, she was the Director of Research & Development at Pollicy, a civic technology organization based in Kampala, Uganda that seeks to improve public service delivery through data, design, and technology.
-In that role, she led both research and software development teams to gain insights and create responsive solutions to a host of government-related issues in East Africa.
+I began working with the Foundation in April of 2020.
+Prior to joining the Foundation, I was the Director of Research & Development at Pollicy, a civic technology organization based in Kampala, Uganda that seeks to improve public service delivery through data, design, and technology.
+In that role, I led both research and software development teams to gain insights and create responsive solutions to a host of government-related issues in East Africa.

-Shayna was living in Uganda by coincidence, though more formally through the Impact Fellowship funded by the Liechtenstein Global Trust, an international private bank owned by the Princely House of Liechtenstein.
-Her fellowship supported the reorganization and expansion of STIR Education’s local field office in Kampala.
-Most of her professional experience to date is in managing large-scale programs and projects in high-impact environments at both the government and community level.
+I was living in Uganda by coincidence, though more formally through the Impact Fellowship funded by the Liechtenstein Global Trust, an international private bank owned by the Princely House of Liechtenstein.
+My fellowship supported the reorganization and expansion of STIR Education’s local field office in Kampala.
+Most of my professional experience to date is in managing large-scale programs and projects in high-impact environments at both the government and community level.

-Shayna enjoys reading autobiographies, restoring old houses, and producing theme songs for her friends’ podcasts.
+I enjoy reading autobiographies, restoring old houses, and producing theme songs for my friends’ podcasts.

 Favorite Quote “People always assumed that I worked for Thelma Golden, not that I was Thelma Golden.”

 What do you most enjoy about the work you do?
 Spending my days thinking and chatting about the Internet, the greatest invention of a generation.

 Your favorite podcast, book, or movie?
 The Thomas Crown Affair.
 Both versions.
 I love the art, the soundtrack, the clothes, the crime, the romance, everything!